What Is This Chest Pain? Learn More About Costochondritis & Tietze Syndrome

 How are they diagnosed?

 The path to diagnosis for both costochondritis and Tietze syndrome is similar.
 Doctors will examine the history and area of chest pain.
-Patients with Tietze syndrome will also have swelling.1,2
+People with Tietze syndrome will also have swelling.1,2

 Some tests may be required to rule out other conditions.
 These tests could include:1,2